josemvidal/parseclassschedule/Readme.md

 You can grab the resulting files [schedule.csv](http://jmvidal.cse.sc.edu/schedule/schedule.csv) and [schedule.json](http://jmvidal.cse.sc.edu/schedule/schedule.json).

-I plan to setup a nightly cron job to update these files automatically one a day.
+I have a nightly cron job that updates these files automatically.

 # Contribute